voidwyrm-2/gor/readme.md

 - [ ] Built-in function calls
 - [ ] Custom functions and calls
 - [ ] ~~Structs but written badly~~ containers

+### Hey if you know of any optimazations I can do in the code base, make an issue(please I beg of you my code is so non-preformant)